JordanKotler/SIOT/README.md

  - The output dataframe from the Jupyter notebook was saved as a CSV to be parsed into Javascript in JSON format
  - *create-graph.js* contains the Javascript for the graph functions using CS.js and Papaparse
  -  *index.html* contains the html for the website, to organise text and plot
- - For a more indepth explanation the webapp please visit https://github.com/JordanKotler/SIOT/tree/main/docs
+ - For a more indepth explanation of the webapp please visit https://github.com/JordanKotler/SIOT/tree/main/docs